 The upgrade to the ‘branded links’ level of a public link shortening company is worth its monthly fee in blocked messages.
 Carriers will feel more comfortable sending them and you and your recipient will reap the rewards.

 This is not a paid promotion, but of course, Bitly is still a very strong contender in this space, though there are many to choose from.
-Choose wisely though, realize that some plans will expire links after 30 days or maybe if it hasn’t been clicked within 180.
+Choose wisely though, and realize that some plans will expire links after 30 days or maybe if it hasn’t been clicked within 180.
 While some only track up to 5000 clicks, others are unlimited.
 Like anything else, shop around.